Magnesium | Information, Deficiency Symptoms and Causes

 The bio-availability of Magnesium is reasonable with one-third to one-half of dietary magnesium being absorbed into your body.9-10 Gastrointestinal disorders that impair absorption such as Crohn’s disease can limit your body’s ability to absorb magnesium.
 These disorders can deplete your stores of magnesium and may result in magnesium deficiency.

-What is the Best Way to Get Extra Magnesium?
+The Best Way to Get Extra Magnesium

 Eat a variety of whole grains, legumes, and vegetables (especially dark-green, leafy vegetables with chlorophyll) to increase dietary magnesium intake.
 Here is a list of foods high in magnesium.